ben-kolber/Deep-Learning/README.md

-# Introduction
+# Goal
-My first repo playing around with Keras.
+Getting aquainted with Keras.
 Still waiting on my CoreX Chroma eGPU to run heavier models.

 ## CNN
 Simply convolutional neural network that is trained on images of cats and dogs.